Language: EN

 Comparison of unsigned variables

-If our binary number represents an unsigned value, the comparison is very, very easy.
+If our binary number represents an unsigned value, the comparison is very very easy.

-• We start with the bit on the left
+• We start with the leftmost bit

 • We compare bit by bit

-Example of comparison of unsigned variables
+Example of comparing unsigned variables

-Let’s consider the binary numbers 1101 and 1011 for comparison:
+Let’s consider the binary numbers 1101 and 1011 to compare:

 • 1101 (13 in decimal)